StefanRichterHuber/quickjs-java/README.md

 }
 ```

-For further examples look at `com.github.stefanrichterhuber.quickjs.QuickJSContextTest`.
+For further examples look at `io.github.stefanrichterhuber.quickjs.QuickJSContextTest`.

 ### Supported types

 The rust library seamlessly translates all supported Java types to JS types and back.
-There are wrappers for JS objects and arrays, `com.github.stefanrichterhuber.quickjs.QuickJSObject` and `com.github.stefanrichterhuber.quickjs.QuickJSArray`.
+There are wrappers for JS objects and arrays, `io.github.stefanrichterhuber.quickjs.QuickJSObject` and `io.github.stefanrichterhuber.quickjs.QuickJSArray`.
 These allow to modify the JS objects and arrays in place.
 Any other collection or map type is copied, available as JS object or array and returned as `QuickJSObject` or `QuickJSArray` from invocation.
-A Java function imported into the JS context will be exported as `com.github.stefanrichterhuber.quickjs.QuickJSFunction`.
+A Java function imported into the JS context will be exported as `io.github.stefanrichterhuber.quickjs.QuickJSFunction`.
 All supported Java types can be used as globals, retrieved as globals or used as function parameters or return values and map values.
 As a consequence of this design nested objects  and arrays (maps of maps, arrays of objects, arrays of arrays, functions returning objects etc.) are supported.

 | Java type                                                   |      JS Type            |  Remark                                                                                                                                                                       |